web3privacy/docs/src/content/docs/get-involved/index.md

     label: Introduction
 ---

-###  For all privacy advocates, projects and companies, we offer different ways to support us and become an integral part of our ecosystem.
+###  For all privacy advocates, projects and companies, we offer different ways to support us and become an integral part of our Ecosystem.

 ## GIT CONTRIBUTIONS
 This is the kind of support we value most: open-source, grassroots initiatives driven by individual passion and the desire to create something meaningful.